 A trucker’s investment in aluminum toolboxes can be pretty significant.
 High-quality aluminum trailer toolboxes can run you upwards of $500 or more.
-The last thing you want is an accident that leaves dents in one of your boxes.
+The last thing you want is an accident that leaves dents in one of your trailer tool box.
 But things happen.

 The following post provides a suggestion of how you could possibly fix a dented aluminum toolbox.
 Bear in mind that Mytee Products offers no guarantee that this procedure will work 100% effectively or that you will still be able to use your toolbox afterward.
 Also, please bear in mind that you need to be extremely careful when you are trying a quick fix to get a dent out and you have no other options.
 Otherwise, you might have to look for a suitable replacement.